Skip to content

 Cold Water Bacteria is similar to the products you’ve been adding to your pond via the autodoser but is specially formulated to work in the winter months.
 Simply add a few pumps of bacteria once a week per the dosing instructions on the bottle.

-Cold Water Bacteria will help keep your fish happy and healthy throughout the winter and give your pond the best start possible in the Spring!
+Cold Water Bacteria will help keep your fish happy and healthy throughout the winter and give your pond the best start possible in the spring!

 How to Reinstall Your Autodoser in the Spring